Ordering is Now Open

 - Create a College Board account.

 - Start registering for the SAT.
-(Don’t worry, students don't need to complete the entire registration to receive fee waiver benefits.
-They should simply fill out the first two sections, up until "Demographics," and click Cancel or Save and Return.)
+(Don't worry, students don't need to complete the entire registration to receive fee waiver benefits.)

 - Complete Step 1 (called "Update Personal Info") of SAT registration.

-- Complete the first page of Step 2 (the "Demographics" section within the "Create Student Profile" step) and then click Cancel.
+- Complete the first page of Step 2 (the "Demographics" section within the "Create Student Profile" step) and then click Cancel or Save and Return.
 (Students may choose to complete the entire profile, but it's not required to receive benefits.)

 - Accept the terms of the fee waiver eligibility popup prompt when returning to the My SAT homepage.

-Note: A student's fee waiver benefits will not become active until they accept the benefits.
+Note: A student's fee waiver benefits won't become active until they accept the benefits.
 See the full list of fee waiver benefits.

 Schools and districts must officially order PSAT/NMSQT or PSAT 10 test materials to get score reports after testing.
 Ordering reflects that your school has been approved for testing, that we have your correct mailing and contact information, and that your school has the correct materials to fairly administer tests.